Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 • More expensive energy bills due to less efficient cooling.

-If your air conditioner isn’t level, it might vibrate excessively.
-This can create obnoxious sounds when running and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate more than normal.
+This can cause obnoxious noises when on and even require air conditioning repair.

 • Make your air conditioner sink further.

-Leveling an air conditioner pad requires experience.
-It’s typically not a job you’ll want to tackle by yourself, because your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+Leveling an air conditioner pad takes expertise.
+It’s usually not a job you’ll want to try on your own, since your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

-If you think your air conditioner is sinking and causing problems, give Stephen Hurst Pack Heating and Cooling a call at 740-474-5940.
-We’ll check your air conditioner for any damage and then determine the best way to get it level again.
+If you think your air conditioner is sinking and creating problems, give Stephen Hurst Pack Heating and Cooling a call at 740-474-5940.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.